hongkiulam/nextjs-module-federation-ssr-poc/README.md

 ## Shared library with share key `scope/`

 Very useful to share all packages under the scope, e.g. `'@tanstack/'` shares `'@tanstack/query-core'` and `'@tanstack/react-query'`.
 Just have to be careful as sometimes you don't want to share a nested package.

+## Broken state (zustand) when consuming a state hook which was exposed by self

+e.g.
+Home consumes the state hook exposed by product `product -> useCart -> home/pages/index`

+Product reconsumes home page, which uses exposed state hook `product <- home/pages/index <- useCart <- product`

+This scenario seems to create two separate zustand stores which aren't connected.

+Probably because one comes from the `product` source code, whereas the other one comes from `product/remoteEntry.js`.